A first view on the density of 5-planar graphs: Introduction

-There is also another motivation to research the edge density bounds for $k$-planar graphs: improvements for small values of $k$ can be used to improve the leading constant of the celebrated Crossing Lemma~\cite{ajtai1982crossing,leighton1983complexity}, which in turn can be used to improve the upper bounds on the maximum edge density for larger values of $k$.
+Another motivation to considering edge density bounds for $k$-planar graphs: improvements for small values of $k$ can be used to improve the leading constant of the celebrated Crossing Lemma~\cite{ajtai1982crossing,leighton1983complexity}, which in turn can be used to improve the upper bounds on the maximum edge density for larger values of $k$.
 Applied to the case where $k=5$, the current best constant of $\frac{1}{27.48}$~\cite{BestConstantCr} yields a bound of $\approx 8.3n$ for the edge density of $5$-planar graphs.
-Concerning the tightness of the previous mentioned density bounds, $k$-planar graphs have been found for $k \leq 4$ whose numbers of edges match the bounds (up to a small constant).
-Interestingly, all these lower-bound examples contain some remarkable structure.
-Namely, they contain a set of crossing-free edges $E'$ such that the drawing restricted to $E'$ is a biconnected planar graph whose faces have small size and whose dual graph is simple\footnote{Without the simplicity constraint on the dual, the class of graphs coincides with $h$-framed graphs~\cite{DBLP:journals/combinatorics/BekosLHK24}.} (refer to so-called \emph{polyhedral $h$-framed drawings} in Section~\ref{sec:preliminaries}).
+For $k \leq 4$, $k$-planar graphs have been found whose numbers of edges match the known upper bounds (up to a small constant)~\cite{DBLP:journals/comgeo/Ackerman19,Pach2006,DBLP:journals/combinatorica/PachT97}.
+Interestingly, all these examples exhibit some remarkable structure.
+Namely, they contain a set of crossing-free edges $E'$ such that the drawing induced by $E'$ is~a biconnected planar graph whose faces have small size and whose dual graph is simple.\footnote{Holds for $k\in\{3,4\}$ only after removing a constant number of edges from the best known lower bound construction.
+See also the construction after \cref{thm:edge-bound-polyhedral}.} We call them \emph{polyhedral $h$-framed drawings}, similar to $h$-framed graphs~\cite{DBLP:journals/combinatorics/BekosLHK24}.